senotrusov/notes/arch-linux-installation.md

 Append optional packages, such as file system utilities, desktop environment components, or drivers, to the `packages` array.

-???+ abstract "Btrfs file system utilities"
+???+ example "Btrfs file system utilities"

     ```sh
     packages+=(